 more time for God

 Focus-Single task and give it my all.

-I don’t have everything yet and I struggle in a lot of areas but one by one, little by little, I know the rule for clutter on small things adding up, also applies to these small victories will grow.
+I don’t have everything yet.
+I also struggle in a lot of areas but one by one, little by little, I’ll eventually get it.
+Just like clutter small things add up.
+The same also applies to my small victories as I grow.
 I am happy where I am now and the direction I am going.

 What did I gain?